 - red and green food coloring

 Make the rind:

 1. Mix in a large microwave safe bowl 4 cps of marshmallows and 3 tbl of butter.
 Place in the microwave.
 Start with 1 minute and move around.
-If it’s still not melted then put it in for another minute.
+If it’s still not melted then put it in for another 30 seconds.
 The marshmallow will get puffy.
-Add your green food coloring.
+Then add your green food coloring.

 2. Now add in 4 cps of rice krispies to the green marshmallow mix.